 Inversion types

 In this section we present the main ideas behind the inversions.
 In data assimilation, one aims at calibrating a model such that the predictions match the observations.
-The observations can be either an initial state, a final state or observations over time.
-The first two are called steady state inversions while the last one corresponds to a transient inversion.
+The observations can be either an initial, intermediate or final state or observations over time.
+When we try to invert a trajectory by matching multiple states or observations over time, we are referring to a transient inversion.

-In the standard setting, inversions are made with respect to some quantity of interest that is involed in the iceflow equation, i.e. the mechanistic model.
-This can be for example the creep coefficient $A$ for the Shallow Ice Approximation (SIA) like in [2].
-This parameter can be constant for one glacier or vary with respect to space, in which case a spatial regularization is added to make the inversion problem well-posed.
+In the classical setting, inversions are made with respect to some quantity of interest that is involed in the iceflow equation, i.e. the mechanistic model.
+This can be for example the creep coefficient $A$ for the Shallow Ice Approximation (SIA) like in [3].
+This parameter can be constant for one glacier or vary with respect to space (i.e. in a grid), in which case a spatial regularization is added to make the inversion problem well-posed.

 Another way to invert a parameter in an iceflow equation is to parametrize the quantity of interest, let us say $A$, by other quantities which can be in the case of [3], the long term air temperature $T$.
 The optimized variable is not $A$ but the parameters $\theta$ and the mapping $(T,\theta)\mapsto A(\theta,T)$ defines a parametrization of the ice rheology.
 We refer hereafter to this kind of inversion as a functional inversion, where the goal is to optimize the parameters of a regressor specifying a function, rather than directly optimizing parameters or coefficients of a mechanistic model.